 6. OTHER FEATURES:

-Detached residential platforms, walks, decks, and driveways not more than 30 inches above grade and not over any basement or story below.
+Detached residential platforms, walks, and decks not more than 200 sq. ft. in area and not more than 30 inches above grade and not over any basement or story below, and which are not on an accessible route.
 Be sure to check with a Zoning Counter planner to see if the structure must meet setbacks.

 7. MOVABLE/TEMPORARY ITEMS:

-Movable cases and partitions with no intermal electrical wiring, not over 5 feet 9 inches high; and temporary motion picture, television and theater stage sets and scenery.
+Movable cases and partitions with no internal electrical wiring, not over 5 feet 9 inches high; and temporary motion picture, television and theater stage sets and scenery.

 8. SHADING DEVICES: